stanleyvandenbos/xbox-cloud-gaming-on-steam/README.md

-# add-microsoft-edge-flatpak-to-steam
-How to add Microsoft Edge (flatpak) to Steam
+# How to add Microsoft Edge (flatpak) to Steam ad a non-Steam game